Synapse-Cmf/documentation/src/en/2_installation_configuration/2_bootstraped_project.md

 ## Configuration

-### Bundles de Synapse Cmf
+### Synapse Cmf bundles

-Nous utiliserons ici les paramètres par défaut de Synapse.
-Pour plus de détails sur les configurations, veuillez vous reporter aux références des configurations de chaque bundle :
+Here, we use the default parameters of Synapse.
+For further details about configurations, please read the reference configurations of each bundles :

  - [SynapseCmfBundle](distributions/1_cmf_bundle.md)
  - [SynapseAdminBundle](distributions/2_admin_bundle.md)